OpenNetLab/AlphaRTC/README.md

 ## Who Are We

 The OpenNetLab is an open-networking research community.
-Our members are from Tsinghua Univeristy, Peking University, Nanjing University, KAIST, Seoul National University, National University of Singapore, SUSTech, Shanghai Jiaotong Univerisity.
+Our members are from Microsoft Research Asia, Tsinghua Univeristy, Peking University, Nanjing University, KAIST, Seoul National University, National University of Singapore, SUSTech, Shanghai Jiaotong Univerisity.

 ## WebRTC